-+ RES: Press to make the vehicle accelerate or resume to a previously set speed.
++ RES: Press briefly to make the vehicle resume to a previously set speed, or press and hold to accelerate.

-SET - : Press to set the speed or make the vehicle decelerate.
+SET -: Press to set the speed and activate cruise control or make the vehicle decelerate.

-⊗: Press to cancel cruise control without erasing the set speed from memory.
+S: Press to disengage cruise control without erasing the set speed from memory.